alexjyong/TruthOrDareDiscordBot/README.md

 With your favorite editor, add this to the file:
 ```
 TOKEN='tokenFromTheLastStepHere'
+BOTAUTHOR='WhatEverYouWantTheNameToBe'
 ```

+(If you don't add in BOTAUTHOR, it will use the name `SysTD` by default.

 With the API key you get from that guide, chec